halyph/demo-tools-go/README.md

 # Demo `tools.go`

-Repo shows how to use `tools.go` for managing Go CLI tools on repo/project.
+Repo demonstrates how to use `tools.go` for managing Go CLI tools on repo/project level.

 Key artifacts to check: